-More rigorous methods of analysis are required for certain classes of important bridges which are considered to be critical or essential structures, and/or for those that are geometrically complex or close to active earthquake faults (see Article 3.4.3).
-Critical and Essential Bridges are not specifically addressed in this specification.
-Procedure 3, Non-linear Time History Analyses are generally recommended for critical and essential bridges as approved by the owner.
-There are however, some cases, where seismic isolation is used for Normal Bridges, which requires the use of nonlinear time history analysis.
-Nonlinear time history methods of analysis are described in Section 5 of the specifications.
+More rigorous methods of analysis shall be required for certain classes of important bridges which are considered to be critical or essential structures, and/or for those that are geometrically complex or close to active earthquake faults (see Article 3.4.3).
+Nonlinear Time History Analyses, Procedure 3, should generally be used for Critical/Essential bridges as approved by the owner.
+For bridges which require the use of nonlinear time history analysis, such analysis should meet the requirements of Section 5 of these Specifications.